smaurice101/readthedocs/docs/source/rtms.rst

   The Mitre Att&ck classifications could provide tremendous help for Enterprises to:
    - determine gaps in deployed security solutions in their enterprise,
-   - for security policy implementation
+   - improve security policy implementation
-   -for threat modeling.
+   - improve threat modeling.

 * Within Cyber security context: The power of this method using sliding time windows is the ability to detect hacking attempts that are deliberate in evading “detection algorithms” from common industry tools